My City Was Gone

 How do you reconcile loss without ownership?
 How can I claim a thing that was never really “mine”?

 Did I trust someone I shouldn’t have with a private truth?
 Are there false rumors?
 Is it pettiness?
-No forgiveness?
+Forfeiting of forgiveness?
 Am I, Goddesses forbid, deemed “difficult?”

 If I hear from the twisting twisted “grapevine” that someone, particularly a woman, is “difficult”, I’m intrigued.
 “Difficult” women are likely interesting, talented, and have rare qualities: authenticity, passion, honesty.
 Things I revere.

 I run into audience members and critics occasionally.
-They remember me, miss my work.
+Some remember me, miss my work.
 I feel momentarily affirmed.

 Oh, hey, look!
 That brick and stucco building just there, hidden behind that looming and ugly new hotel?
-Thirty seven years ago a ragtag crew of New York and Maine actors, along with our visionary director, launched an upstart theatre company in that black box space and we took this city by storm.
-Oh, and see that ancient little Church on the corner of State and Brackett?
-Fresh out of college, my first professional gig was with another group of New York actors who landed in Maine and decided to stay.
+Thirty seven years ago a ragtag crew of New York and Maine actors, along with our visionary director, launched an upstart theatre company in that black box space and took this city by storm.
+Oh, see that ancient little church on the corner of State and Brackett?
+Fresh out of college, my first professional gig was with another group of New York actors who landed in Maine and decided they couldn't leave.
 They pulled me into their fold.
-We staged everything from Shakespeare to Mamet to Durang in its intimate inner sanctum.
+We staged everything from Shakespeare to Mamet to Durang in that intimate church's inner sanctum.

 Ah, dammit.
 See now, I’m reminiscing.